 Our infrastructure focus varies from year to year, but includes a wide range of sectors, all of which underpin successful urban development, including but not limited to: Transport, Utilities, Education, Health, Community Facilities, Public Realm, and Housing.
 Our priority is on city scale infrastructure, and its relationship with development, although we also consider national infrastructure projects where there is a significant impact on real estate and urban development in UK towns and cities.

 Our programme this year will focus on two main cross cutting themes:

 - Major infrastructure investment projects and the relationship with regeneration and development

 - City scale infrastructure investment and innovation to stimulate economic growth and development.

 Who we are

-We are financiers, infrastructure owners, developers, investors, leading engineers, academics and civil servants, as well as other professionals all active in the UK infrastructure and urban development sectors.
+We are financiers, infrastructure owners, developers, investors, leading engineers, academics, civil servants.
+Innovators and entrepreneurs as well as other professionals all active in the UK infrastructure and urban development sectors.
 We welcome members and participants from the public and private, large and small organisations who care about advancing best practice across the all fields of the infrastructure and urban development fields.

-Our approach seeks to enhance understanding of the planning, funding and delivery of infrastructure and development in cities.
-We do this by identifying and sharing best practice, exploring lessons learned on previous projects, and examining future planned projects to identify opportunities for better integration.
+Our approach seeks to enhance understanding of the planning, funding, innovation and delivery of infrastructure and development in cities.
+We do this by identifying and sharing best practice, exploring lessons learned on previous projects, examining future planned projects and emerging innovation to identify opportunities for better integration.

 This is achieved through organising round table discussions and seminars; site visits and tours; conferences; and providing experts to participate in ULI advisory panels.